Important Considerations in Your Embedded System's Master-Slave Communication Model

 2. Limiting The Number Of Slave Controllers.

-Theoretically, you can link your master controller with as many slave controllers that they communication interface standards allow.
+Theoretically, you can link your master device with as many slave controllers that they communication interface standards allow.
 For example, RS458 can have up to 32 devices connected to a single connection.
 However, in practice, you’ll want to consider what effects connecting a huge number of slave controllers on a single channel will have on information retrieval speed.
 For example, a slave controller takes 10 milliseconds to respond to a request.
 If there are 31 slave controllers, it will take 310 milliseconds to receive updates from the same controller on the next cycle.
 If the master controller requires the updates to be refreshed at a faster rate, you’ll need to limit the number of slave controllers connected to a single channel.

 3. Design For Redundancy